Clause 1 - General

 Clause 4 - Warranties

-In addition to any other warranties, express or implied, Supplier represents and warrants that the Scope are performed in a manner that conforms to the level of professionalism and state of the art which is expected from a first class service provider and that the goods (including their packaging) and related services thereto (i) conform to the specifications and approved samples, if any, and all other terms of the contract; (ii) are fit and safe for consumer use and suitable for Client’s intended use which Supplier acknowledges it is aware of or for which Supplier has obtained information from Client in writing beforehand; (iii) are free from defects (including but not limited to defaults in design, material and manufacturing); and (iv) comply with all applicable statutory and regulatory requirements.
+In addition to any other warranties, express or implied, Supplier represents and warrants that the Scope are performed in a manner that conforms to the level of professionalism and state o f the art which is expected from a first class service provider and that the goods (including their packaging) and related services thereto (i) conform to the specifications and approved samples, if any, and all other terms of the contract; (ii) are fit and safe for consumer use and suitable for Client’s intended use which Supplier acknowledges it is aware of or for which Supplier has obtained information from Client in writing beforehand; (iii) are free from defects (including but not limited to defaults in de sign, material and manufacturing); and (iv) comply with all applicable statutory and regulatory requirements.
 Any change in Law, whether foreseeable or otherwise, shall be entirely at the Supplier’s own risk and cost, and no claims for additional payment or extension of time whatsoever arising therefrom or in relation thereto shall be entertained by the Client.